Paul & Sue Hazelden's

 Paul is doing too much - everyone says so.
 He is also, according to Pam, our church leader, 'ubiquitous'.
 He doesn't think he has ever been accused of that before.

-Apart from running Crisis Centre Ministries (www.crisis-centre.org.uk), Paul is on the board of the local community development project in Sea Mills, the Director of Voscur, Bristol's Council for Voluntary Services (www.voscur.org), the steering groups for BCAN and the BCAN Homeless Forum (www.bcan.org.uk) which has just formalised itself with a public launch in April after operating as an informal network for the past three years.
+Apart from running External link - Crisis Centre Ministries Crisis Centre Ministries, Paul is on the board of the Sea Mills & Coombe Dingle Community Project (the local community development project here in Sea Mills) and of External link - Voscur Voscur (Bristol's Council for Voluntary Services), and he is on the steering groups of External link - BCAN BCAN and the External link - BCAN Homeless Forum BCAN Homeless Forum, which has just formalised itself with a public launch in April after operating as an informal network for the past three years.

 Oh yes, there is also the Bristol Inter-Faith Forum, and several Council committees that deal with various aspects of homelessness and drugs.
 And the BCAN training programme, and preaching in various churches.
 And going to Glasgow last year for the Jesus in the City conference, and helping plan this year's event in Bristol.
-And the MA at Spurgeons College for which he now has just the dissertation to write, which is an excellent excuse for buying and reading more books!
-(If you ever buy books from Amazon, by the way, we'd really appreciate it if you used the link on the Crisis Centre web site.
+And the MA at Spurgeons College, which is an excellent excuse for buying and reading more books!
+(If you ever buy books from Amazon, by the way, we'd really appreciate it if you used the Crisis Centre External link - Amazon link Amazon link.
 You get a discount on the bookshop price, and CCM gets 5% commission.
 It's a way of supporting us without costing yourself a penny.)

-All this activity led to an invitation to meet the Prime Minister: in February he attended an evening reception with Mr and Mrs Blair, to whom he did not actually manage to speak (More...).
-(This is probably just as well, since clients had given him a number of messages to pass on - few were repeatable.)
+All this activity led to an invitation to meet the Prime Minister: in February he attended an evening reception with Mr and Mrs Blair, to whom he did not actually manage to speak (more details...).
+This is probably just as well, since his clients had given him a number of messages to pass on - few of which were repeatable.

 Sue (40++)